aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 The lines should be sorted in their numeric order, that is, '2' before '10'.
 Notice that each line is assumed to serve in both directions - the direction listed explicitly for it, and the opposite direction.

 `time_between_stops(somedicts, line, stop1, stop2)` calculates the time from `stop1` to `stop2` along the given `line`.
-This is obtained as the sum of all distances between the stops.
+This is obtained as the sum of all distances between adjacent stops.
 If the stops are not along the same line, an error message is printed.

 `distance_between_stops(somedicts, stop1, stop2)` calculates the geographic distance between any two stops, based on their latitude and longitude.
 The distance is hence not dependent on the tram lines.